Alexzihaohu/2021s1final/adb.md

 Do not guarantee Serializability.
 However, its transaction throughput is very high compared to two phase locking scheme.

+Disadv：Snapshot isolation does not care if the read set, which is not modified by the current transaction, is already modified by another transaction when the current transaction commits.
+This can cause consistency issues in applications.

+Adv：As a kind of Optimistic Locking, snapshot isolation guarantees all the read operations made in a transaction will see a consistent snapshot of the database, but the transaction will abort when other concurrent transaction which have conflict with it.

 ## 9th 10th Week

 ### Buffer Caches